The Coronavirus COVID-19 Global Emergency and Pandemic: What You Should Know

 Prevent the Spread of the Virus

 - Frequently cleaning hands with soap and water for a minimum of 20 seconds.
-If soap and water are unavailable clean hands using an alcohol-based hand sanitizer with a minimal alcohol content of 60%.
+If soap and water are unavailable then clean hands using an alcohol-based hand sanitizer with a minimal alcohol content of 60%.

 - Avoid close contact with those who are experiencing symptoms of a viral illness.

-- Cover your sneeze or cough with tissue and avoid coughing or sneezing into your hands.
+- Cover your sneeze or cough with a tissue and avoid coughing or sneezing into your hands.
 Discard all tissues in the trash.

 - Clean hands regularly and disinfect items and services that have frequently been touched.